 As you probably would already know that collecting and analyzing customer data can bring many benefits in terms of sales, cost, efficiency, and transparency.

-It can turn your website into a powerful lead generation tool and works out of the box with over 180+ third party tools that you may already be using.
+It works out of the box with over 200+ third party tools that you may already be using in your business.